awsdocs/aws-lambda-developer-guide/doc_source/getting-started-create-function.md

 1. Choose **Monitoring**\.
 This page shows graphs for the metrics that Lambda sends to CloudWatch\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/metrics-functions-list.png)

-   For more information on these graphs, see [Accessing Amazon CloudWatch Metrics for AWS Lambda](monitoring-functions-access-metrics.md)\.
+   For more information on these graphs, see [Monitoring Functions in the AWS Lambda Console](monitoring-functions-access-metrics.md)\.